wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

     bands (if required), localise MLWF, and use MLWF for plotting, bandstructures, Fermi surfaces etc.

-Examples of how the interface with [pwscf]{.smallcaps} works are given in the `wannier90` Tutorial.
+Examples of how the interface with `pwscf` works are given in the `wannier90` Tutorial.

 #### `seedname.pw2wan`